tecladocode/web-dev-bootcamp/curriculum/section06/lectures/04_jinja2_expressions_and_data_structures/README.md

 ## Data Structures in Jinja2

 Jinja2 templating language also lets you use Python's built-in or user defined data structures inside a template.
-This can give you a lot of power since it means you can basically define many valid Python operation inside an HTML template and the template engine will evaluate that.
+This can give you a lot of power since it means you can basically define many valid Python operations inside an HTML template and the template engine will evaluate that.

 Let's see how you can perform various operations using Python's built-in data structures like **list**, **dict** as well as user-defined data structures like **custom classes** in an HTML template.